The best photography insurance of 2023

 • No drone coverage

 When you sign up for a PPA membership, you gain access to a lot of benefits.
-You’ll be able to find business guides, financial benchmarks, boilerplate contracts, copyright & advocacy resources, discounts, consumer reports, and marketing tools, and a monthly magazine.
+You’ll be able to find business guides, financial benchmarks, boilerplate contracts, copyright & advocacy resources, discounts, consumer reports, sales and marketing tools, and a monthly magazine.
 But most importantly, you also get PhotoCare equipment insurance.

 PPA has a very reasonable monthly membership price.
-So much so that it’s hard to see how it can even provide that much value to its members.
+So much so that it’s hard to how it can even provide that much value to its members.
 PhotoCare insurance is one of the biggest draws for a PPA membership.
 While PPA designed this to be a backup insurance policy, it is robust enough to help enthusiast photographers transition into full-time professionals.

 Right out of the gate, photographers can expect gear coverage for up to $15,000, determined by your original purchase price.
 In previous years, each deductible increased with each claim.
 But PPA recently changed that to a flat fee of $350 for each loss.
 While the equipment coverage is a very nice touch, it is worth noting that the other portions of insurance that most businesses require are non-existent.
 That means you don’t have general liability, drone, or personal injury insurance without upgrading your policy.